How to Start an LLC in Idaho? (In 10 Easy Steps)

 • Manager duties and limitations (if manager-managed)

-The operating agreement should also specify whether your company will be a member-managed LLC or a manager-managed LLC.
+Your operating agreement should also specify whether your company will be member-managed or a manager-managed LLC..

 6. Apply for an Employer Identification Number (EIN) (Optional, but Recommended)